 Ads

-If you are lucky enough to score some commercial sponsorship that requires you to run ads or mentions, it would be great to embellish the commercial content with some music.
+If you are lucky enough to score some commercial sponsorship that requires you to run ads or mentions, it would be great to embellish the commercial content with some royalty free music for podcasts.
 This is bound to make it more customer-friendly.
-Most online royalty free libraries feature corporate-themed tracks that would be ideal for commercials.

 Keep it Royalty-Free